 Barry is a very popular first name for men (#140 out of 1220, Top 11%) and also a very popular surname for all people (#771 out of 88799, Top 1%).
 (2000 U.S. Census)

-Displayed below is the baby name popularity of the name Barry for boys.
+Presented below is the baby name popularity of Barry for boys.
 Barry was first listed in 1920-1929 and reached its apex rank of #75 in the U.S. during the years 1950-1959, but is not found in the list at the moment.
 (Top 1000 Birth Names Records, 2014)

 Below is a graphed comparison of the popularity of Barry and associated names.
 Barrett (#346 a year ago), Garry, Fionn and Berry are the prominent varying forms of Barry.
 These boy names were at the apex of their popularity during 1950-1959 and have become significantly less popular since, with the versions Garry, Berry and Barry becoming less fashionable.
 Barrett (#346) is the most trendy name for newborns among these.
 (Top 1000 Birth Names Records, 2014)